kiosion/ttbt/README.md

 # ttbt
-Command-line Top Text Bottom Text meme generator
+Command-line 'Top Text Bottom Text' meme generator, written in python.
+Intended to use for shitposting on short notice.
+Or something like that.

 ## Features:
 - Uses Impact font with stroke